The Woman with Tattoos – A photographic project to demystify her

 In July 2017 I toured five Indian Metro cities to find women with tattoos.
 I met around 15 women of various backgrounds and immensely powerful and poignant stories emerged.
 Stories of violence, pain, heartbreak, triumph, courage.
 Also stories of deranged life and inability to deal with depression.

-I am now re-launching the project in Delhi.
-I am searching for women with tattoos from diverse background, age group, caste, class, and religion, who are willing to be photographed, and share their story with me.
+I continue to search for women with tattoos from diverse background, age group, caste, class, and religion, who are willing to be photographed, and share their story with me.
+Currently I am in Delhi, but I am willing to speak to women from any part of India.

-The project gained instant mainstream media attention and was featured on The Hindu, Deccan Chronicle, DT Next and New Indian Express.
+The project have gained instant mainstream media attention and have been featured on The Hindu, Scroll, Deccan Chronicle, DT Next and New Indian Express.
 Here are the links.

 About the Project